-MM 3.4.2 The County shall consult with the DFG in order to identify whether the project would generate potential impacts to potential Swainson's hawk foraging habitat.
-The project site is located between 1 and 5 miles of a nest (as identified in the CNDDB).
-Through consultation with the DFG, the total area of impacted foraging habitat and the necessary mitigation (if any) shall be identified.
-If necessary, the county shall mitigate potential impacts to Swainson's hawk foraging habitat in a manner that is consistent with the DFG Staff Report Regarding Mitigation for Impacts to Swainson's Hawks in the Central Valley.
+MM 3.4.2 The County shall consult with the DFG in order to verify the absence of active nesting sites within 10 miles of the project site.
+If the DFG concurs, no further mitigation is required relative to potential Swainson's hawk foraging habitat.

+If an active nest is identified within 10 miles of the project site by the DFG during consultation, the county shall mitigate potential impacts to Swainson's hawk foraging habitat in a manner that is consistent with the DFG Staff Report Regarding Mitigation for Impacts to Swainson's Hawks in the Central Valley.
 Mitigation may include the provision of habitat management lands, habitat enhancement or payment to an in-lieu fund, as determined appropriate by the DFG.